NebulousLabs/Sia/doc/API.md

 appears inflated, because outputs are frequently larger than the number of coins being sent, and there is a refund.
 These coins are counted as outgoing, and the refund is counted as incoming.
-The difference in balance can be claculated using 'unconfirmedIncomingSiacoins' - 'unconfirmedOutgoingSiacoins'
+The difference in balance can be calculated using 'unconfirmedIncomingSiacoins' - 'unconfirmedOutgoingSiacoins'

 'unconfirmedIncomingSiacoins' is the number of siacoins are entering the wallet according to the set of unconfirmed transactions.
 This number is often inflated